 Is Your Lexus Hybrid Dead?

-If your Lexus hybrid battery is dead, it’s time to check it out.
-Here’s what to look out for and a few tips on fixing it.
+If your Lexus hybrid battery is dead, it’s time to have it checked.
+Here’s what to look for and a few tips on fixing it.

 Repairing a Lexus hybrid battery

 Lexus hybrid battery replacement can be expensive.
-Depending on the vehicle, the cost may range from a few hundred to many thousand dollars.
+Depending on the vehicle, the cost may range from a few hundred to thousands of dollars.
 You also want to consider the warranty.
 If the battery has a warranty, you can save money on repairs.

-Typical hybrid batteries last from about 10 to 12 years.
-After that, they will lose their ability to hold a charge.
-This is due to manufacturing errors and other factors.
+Typical hybrid batteries last about 10 to 12 years.
+After that, they will lose their ability to hold a charge due to manufacturing errors and other factors.

 Another alternative is to repair the existing battery.
 However, doing this can void the warranty and cause additional problems.

-You will need special tools if you plan to do the hybrid battery replacement yourself.
+If you plan to do the hybrid battery replacement yourself, you will need special tools.
 A repair person will most likely buy a used module from eBay.
-Since the module was not tested, it will likely need to be in better working condition.
+Since the module was not tested, it will likely need better working conditions.

-If you decide to do the repairs yourself, check your car’s owner’s manual for any specific instructions.
+If you decide to do the repairs, check your car’s owner’s manual for specific instructions.
 Otherwise, you could seriously harm your battery and the hybrid drive system.

-Depending on the model of your vehicle, the battery may need to be replaced before the end of its lifespan.
+Depending on your vehicle’s model, the battery may need to be replaced before the end of its lifespan.
 Often, the system will alert you if there is a problem with the hybrid battery.

-Your car may need its traction battery reconditioned or require the battery to be completely replaced.
-When this happens, you should have your battery checked out by a technician.
+Your car may need its traction battery reconditioned or completely replaced.
+When this happens, you should have your battery checked by a technician.
 Sometimes, the problem will be solved, but other issues will occur.

-Regardless of your choice, it would help if you always had your battery examined to prevent serious damage.
+Regardless of your choice, it would help if you always had your battery examined to prevent severe damage.

 Signs of a Lexus hybrid battery problem

-If you own a hybrid vehicle, it is important to know how to detect when your battery has gone bad.
+If you own a hybrid vehicle, knowing how to detect when your battery has gone bad is crucial.
 While this depends on your particular model, there are several signs that your battery may be ready for replacement.
 These signs can help you save money in the long run by avoiding costly repairs.

 For example, if you notice that your Lexus hybrid vehicle stops randomly when you are not driving, your battery may be at risk of dying.
 In this case, you will want your battery checked by a professional mechanic.

 Unlike conventional gas combustion engines, hybrid vehicles use an electric motor to help the gasoline engine.
-This can cause your fuel economy to drop when the battery can no longer provide enough power to operate.
+When the battery cannot provide enough power, fuel economy can drop.

 Another sign is if your engine is running more than usual.
 This can be a symptom of a failing hybrid battery or charging system.
 Similarly, if you notice strange engine noises, this is also a symptom of a hybrid problem.

-Other warning lights can also point to a battery problem.
-The Check Hybrid System warning light is a good example of this.
-It can come on because of several problems, such as an inverter or blown a fuse.
+Other warning lights can also indicate a battery problem.
+The Check Hybrid System warning light is a good example.
+It can come on because of several problems, such as an inverter or a blown fuse.

 If you are in the marketplace for a new hybrid battery, make sure that you shop around.
 Cheaper batteries will likely be less durable and will have a different warranty.
 Another option would be to buy a reconditioned one.
 Also, make sure to check your insurance rates.

 Also, check out your ECU and electronic control unit.
 You can do this by referencing the vehicle’s service manual.
-Your car’s state of charge (SOC) and other gauges can also be useful for detecting a problem.
+Your car’s state of charge (SOC) and other gauges can also help detect a problem.

 If your hybrid car’s fuel economy has lowered, you need to have your battery replaced as soon as possible.
 There are many reasons, including age, road conditions, or improper maintenance.
 With proper care, your hybrid battery can last for years.
 However, if you need more time or inclination to research, you can always get a professional to do the job.